 How do we determine these numbers?

-The CareerCast.com/JobSerf Employment Index calculates the number of available managerial job openings each month by surveying a wide range of local and national job boards across the U.S, with all results hand-counted and checked for duplication by a team of researchers.
-What does an overall Index score of 100.5 for May 2011 mean?
+The CareerCast.com/JobSerf Employment Index calculates the number of available managerial job openings each month by surveying wide range of local and national job boards across the U.S, with all results hand-counted and checked for duplication by a team of researchers.
+What does an overall Index score of 97.5 for May 2012 mean?
 The Index measures employment activity against a base score of 100, which represents the volume of job openings during the same period in 2007.
 A score higher than 100 means that there are more available jobs than in 2007, while one below 100 means that job seekers now have fewer opportunities available.
-Over the past 41 months, the CareerCast.com/JobSerf Index is higher at 100.5 than in May of 2007.7
+The CareerCast.com/JobSerf Index lower at 97.5 than it was May of 2007.

 |Index Month||Index Score||Monthly Change|